About Adderall and its Risks

 In addition, a very high correlation has been found between participation in binge drinking and Adderall abuse, with 89.5 percent of students who reported abusing Adderall also involved in binge drinking.

 Other statistics have shown that students who were in college full time and abusing Adderall for recreational purposes were three times as likely to have used marijuana and eight times more likely to have used prescription tranquilizers and muscle relaxants recreationally as well.
-These statistics reveal some of the dangers associated with Adderall addiction and abuse.
+These statistics reveal some of the dangers associated with Adderall abuse.